SciandraLore-SCT/Fotogrammetrie/README.md

 # Photogrammetry

 An html page for viewing .glb files with textures

 A standalone program featured in python for any devices

 # Limitations and issues

 Limitations of html file:
 - Does not support files larger than 600 MB
-- Supports textures via .jpg, .png, .bmp, and .webp files Limitations: Does not support files larger than 600 MB, supports textures via .jpg, .png, and .bmp files
+- Supports textures via .jpg, .png, .bmp, and .webp files

 Limitations of standalone file:
 - Working progress for a Windows version